Cleveland Kidnappings Fast Facts

-(CNN)Here is background information on the case of Ariel Castro and the kidnapping of three women in Cleveland.
+(CNN)Here is a look at the kidnapping of three women in Cleveland and the case against now-deceased kidnapper Ariel Castro.

 Facts: